pagkly/Zed/Investopedia3/Expense Definition.md

 [Capital expenditures](https://www.investopedia.com/terms/c/capitalexpenditure.asp), commonly known as CapEx, are funds used by a company to acquire, upgrade, and maintain physical assets such as property, buildings, an industrial plant, technology, or equipment.

-The IRS treats [capital expenses differently](https://www.investopedia.com/ask/answers/042415/what-difference-between-operating-expense-and-capital-expense.asp) than most other business expenses.
-While most costs of doing business can be expensed or written off against business income the year they are incurred, capital expenses must be [capitalized](https://www.investopedia.com/terms/c/capitalization.asp) or written off slowly over time.
+The IRS treats [[capital expenses differently]](https://www.investopedia.com/ask/answers/042415/what-difference-between-operating-expense-and-capital-expense.asp) than most other business expenses.
+While most costs of doing business can be expensed or written off against business income the year they are incurred, capital expenses must be [[capitalized]](https://www.investopedia.com/terms/c/capitalization.asp) or written off slowly over time.

 The IRS has a schedule that dictates the portion of a capital asset a business may write off each year until the entire expense is claimed.
 The number of years over which a business writes off a capital expense varies based on the type of asset.

 ### Not All Expenses Can Be Deducted

-According to the [IRS](https://www.investopedia.com/terms/i/irs.asp), to be [deductible](https://www.investopedia.com/terms/d/deductible.asp), a business expense "must be both ordinary and necessary."
+According to the [IRS](https://www.investopedia.com/terms/i/irs.asp), to be [[deductible]](https://www.investopedia.com/terms/d/deductible.asp), a business expense "must be both ordinary and necessary."
 Ordinary means the expense is common or accepted in that industry, while necessary means the expense is helpful in the pursuit of earning income.
 Business owners are not allowed to claim their personal, non-business expenses as business deductions.
 They also cannot claim lobbying expenses, penalties, and fines.

-Investors can refer to [Publication 535, Business Expenses](https://www.irs.gov/publications/p535) on the IRS website for more information.
+Investors can refer to [[Publication 535, Business Expenses]](https://www.irs.gov/publications/p535) on the IRS website for more information.